 The classic models, imply that motivation can be driven by our own needs, those models (Self Actualization) of Adler, Maslow Hertzberg and Rogers.

-Secondly we have those models driven by Aspirational Needs, Lewin, Vroom, Porter and Lawler and the Work Preferences Model.
+Secondly, we have those models driven by Aspirational Needs, Lewin, Vroom, Porter and Lawler and the Work Preferences Model.

-Thirdly we have the Innate Need to Achieve from Murray, McClelland and Atkinson, Weiner, Rosenberg and Rotter.
+Thirdly, we have the Innate Need to Achieve from Murray, McClelland and Atkinson, Weiner, Rosenberg and Rotter.

-None of us would disagree with the fundamental basis of the thinking behind these approaches and neither would we disagree with the importance of Leadership experience in the equation and its application in realizing a motivated workforce.
+None of us would disagree with the fundamental basis of the thinking behind these approaches and neither would we disagree with the importance of Leadership experience in the equation and its application in realising a motivated workforce.